appertly/docker-node-broccoli/README.md

 This image uses `inotifywait` to poll a project directory for changes.
 If modifications, creations, or deletions occur, `broccoli build` is run.

+My use case (that is, why I originally put this image together):
+* Write JavaScript in ES6/Harmony.
+* Use Broccoli to run a Babel transpile if any files change.
+* I can point my browser to a local application server instead of the one used by `broccoli serve`.

 ## Volumes

 By default, this image sets up a volume at `/opt/broccoli/project`.
 You can either use the `-v` flag of `docker run` to mount your project, or you could build your own Docker image that checks out your project from source.